 - 2 cloves garlic crushed or grated

-- 1 litre vegetable stock of your choice I used 2 tsp of Vegeta stock powder and 1 litre of water
+- 1 litre vegetable stock of your choice I used 2 teaspoon of Vegeta stock powder and 1 litre of water

 - 3 medium sized potatoes peeled and cubed